marcocapano/MCChatModule/README.md

 ## Notes

-This project is intended as an exercise for both the chat module and pod creation (dealing with podspec is harder than coding😂) but you can still use it in your projects if you want.
+This project is intended as an **exercise** for both the chat module and pod creation (dealing with podspec is harder than coding😂) but you can still use it in your projects if you want.
 If you want more features and a supportive community, I would suggest using [MessageKit](https://github.com/MessageKit/MessageKit)

 Please do **not** expect continuous support.
-This project will get updates, but i'm not 24/7 on this.

 **Creator:**
 Marco Capano – [@YourTwitter](https://twitter.com/marcocapano1) – marco24capano@icloud.com